Aljamain Sterling Fiancé: Who Is 'The Funk Master' Engaged To?

-Aljamain Sterling will take on Sean O’Malley this weekend in the highly anticipated UFC 292, and with many MMA fans looking to delve deeper into the fighters’ personal lives, we have all the information you need on Aljamain Sterling’s Fiancé Rebecca Cruz.
+Aljamain Sterling will take on Sean O’Malley this weekend in the highly anticipated UFC 292 main event.
+However, with many MMA fans looking to delve deeper into the fighters’ personal lives, we have all the information you need on Aljamain Sterling’s fiancé Rebecca Cruz.

 Aljamain Sterling’s long-term girlfriend and fiancé is Rebecca Cruz, and the couple have been known to be very public with their relationship so here is what we know.